aalmiray/java-champions/site/documents/bylaws/bylaws.md

 Membership is open to individuals who have been nominated by a current Group member and approved by the Group and are not Oracle Employees.

 ### Section 3: Nomination
-A Group member nominates an individual by submitting the form on [Typeform](https://form.typeform.com/to/dMS1s8).
+A Group member nominates an individual by submitting the nomination form.
+The nomination form is created and maintained by the Group.
 The nomination requires both a nominator and a co-nominator.

 ### Section 4: Discussion Period
 Once a nomination has been submitted and processed by Oracle's Java Champion Team, it will be announced on the Group Mailing List.
 This initiates a two-week discussion period during which Group members can discuss the candidate without voting.